-Endpoint solutions — sometimes called EDR, XDR, etc. — secure and protect endpoints against malware, attacks, and inadvertent data leakage resulting from human error.
+Endpoint solutions — sometimes called EDR, XDR, etc. — secure and protect endpoints against malware, attacks, and inadvertent data leakage resulting from human error, often using automation.
 Earlier anti-virus programs relied solely on signature-based detections, but modern endpoint tools use a combination of signatures, hashes, and identifiable actions and behavior that can be identified as malicious.
 Just as with many other technologies, you must tune an endpoint solution on its own first for any effectiveness to carry over to a logging solution.

 6. Intrusion Detection and Prevention Systems (IDS/IPS)

-It’s common to include IDS/IPS in the beginning stages of security alerting because they are fairly easy to configure and often have hundreds or thousands of signatures or rule sets enabled.
+It’s common to include IDS/IPS in the beginning stages of cybersecurity alerting because they are fairly easy to configure and often have hundreds or thousands of signatures or rule sets enabled.

 Begin by setting these to monitor the traffic to allow sufficient tuning.
-In the beginning, you’ll likely receive a large amount of notifications from activities that you may be unaware of in the environment or true false positives.
+In the beginning, security teams will likely receive a large amount of notifications from activities that you may be unaware of in the environment or true false positives.
 To curb these notifications, alert on all high and critical alerts that aren’t automatically blocked, and use other less critical signatures as informational during investigations.